Upcoming Events at the Maine Historical Society

 This 45-minute tour of the Brown Research Library, fully renovated in 2009, takes participants throughout the first floor reading room and behind-the-scenes into the archive, normally closed to the public.
 Head of Library Services Nicholas Noyes covers the history of the building, architectural details, the basics of doing research in the library, and even shares a few treasures from the collection.
 (First Wednesdays in Jan, March, May, July, Sept, Nov, at 12PM.
 Sign up in advance by sending an email to firstname.lastname@example.org.)

 Library Catalog Instruction (Library Conference Room)

 MHS Research Librarian Jamie Kingman Rice provides in-depth instruction of the MHS library catalog, Minerva, including how to search and access records, as well as other databases available for research.
 Program lasts about 45 minutes.
-(First Wednesdays in Feb, Apr, Aug, Oct, Dec, at 12PM; two Saturdays, May 4 and Sept 7, at 12PM.
+(First Wednesdays in Feb, Apr, Aug, Dec at 12PM, and October 9 at 12PM.
 Sign up in advance by sending an email to email@example.com.)
 The October and December demonstrations will discuss recent changes to the Minerva interface.

 Maine Memory Network Demonstration (Lecture Hall)

 A Maine Memory Network staff member provides an in-depth review of content and search functions on Maine's premier statewide digital museum.
 Bring a laptop or tablet (optional) and search as you go.
 (Third Wednesdays in Feb, May, Aug, and Nov, at 12PM.
 Sign up in advance by sending an email to firstname.lastname@example.org.)

 Museum Collections: Recent Acquisitions and PastPerfect Online (Lecture Hall)